MONO MEALS

 Eating nothing but watermelon for breakfast.

-Eating nothing but bananas for lunch.
+Eating nothing but grapes for lunch.

 Eating nothing but pineapples for dinner.